 The deceased didn’t want a funeral.
 Is that OK?

 Of course.
 Our staff will treat the deceased with all respect and care and ensure the burial or cremation goes smoothly, but no-one needs to attend.
 You should remember that this might impact on people who knew the deceased and consider having a ‘get together’ or more formal memorial service so that people can come together, share memories and have an opportunity to say goodbye.

 How do I know whether someone should be buried or cremated?

 If you haven’t talked about it, this can be a difficult decision to make.
 The deceased may have written a will which specifies their wishes, or they may have discussed them with others.
 An older person will probably have made their wishes known to friends or family; a younger person may not have done.
 Obviously there may be religious or cultural considerations but otherwise the choice is down to the Applicant of the funeral.
-We can only advise on all the options and leave you to make the wise choice.
+We can only advise on all the options and leave you to make the choice.

 What does a funeral cost?

 The cost depends on burial or cremation, whether there is a service at a different location first, who officiates, the choice of coffin, whether you require limousines and how many, and many other factors.
 If you would like a detailed quote than please contact us, or see our prices to learn more about what we charge.
 We can advise you on ways to reduce the cost if you need.
 Those on low incomes may also be eligible for help after someone passes away, please see our Resources page for more.